FatimaIrshad61/-Loan-Default-Prediction/README.md

 # 📊 Lending Club Loan Data Analysis & Prediction

 This project focuses on **predicting loan defaults** using machine learning techniques.
-The dataset comes from **Lending Club**, and we aim to preprocess the data, handle missing values, manage class imbalance using **SMOTE**, and train models like **LightGBM and SVM**.
+The dataset comes from **Lending Club**, and we aim to preprocess the data, handle missing values, manage class imbalance using **SMOTE**, and train model SVM**.
 Finally, we evaluate performance using **Precision, Recall, and F1 Score** and provide recommendations for lenders.

 ## 📂 Dataset
 Lending Club Loan Data Analysis